 D’arci: You better listen to your mother good, boy!

-Imagine this: it’s 1999, the world is rocked by the y2k craze, Britney Spears’ career is in full swing, and a little-known cult show called The Sopranos had just premiered on HBO.
-In the final month of the second millenium, Mucky Foot Productions, a small British studio, releases Urban Chaos, an action adventure game set in Union City, a fictional counterpart of New York City.
+Imagine this: it’s 1999, the world is rocked by the y2k scare, Britney Spears’ career is in full swing, and a little-known cult show called The Sopranos had just premiered on HBO.
+In the final month of the second millennium, Mucky Foot Productions, a small British studio, releases Urban Chaos, an action adventure game set in Union City, a fictional counterpart of New York City.

 D’arci Stern is one of the female characters (nay, characters regardless of gender) that deserve way more attention than they’ve gotten so far.
 D’arci Stern in particular deserves more credit not necessarily because of her ethnicity and gender, but because she’s a great character in general.

 Seriously, the city’s street gangs have a stronger work ethic than these freaking cops.
-They’re cartoonishly corrupt, and it takes an equally sassy and wise-cracking cop.
+They’re cartoonishly corrupt, and it takes an equally sassy and wise-cracking cop to put them in their place.
 So if you want to see one of the best female video game characters this side of the pond in action, check out Urban Chaos – it’s criminally underrated.